+91-9414307023

 Meaning and Etymology

-The term *Akshaya* in Sanskrit means “never diminishing” or “eternal,” while *Tritiya* refers to the “third”-specifically, the third lunar day of the bright half (Shukla Paksha) of the Hindu month of Vaisakha.
+The term Akshaya in Sanskrit means “never diminishing” or “eternal,” while Tritiya refers to the third lunar day of the bright half (Shukla Paksha) of the Hindu month of Vaisakha.
+Together, Akshaya Tritiya signifies a day when every good deed, investment, or spiritual act is believed to multiply endlessly, never losing its value or merit.

 Historical and Mythological Significance

-Legends and Stories Associated with Akshaya Tritiya
+Legends Associated with Akshaya Tritiya

 Rituals and Celebrations